Advanced Fair Housing Workshop

 The focus in the Advanced Fair Housing class is to go beyond the protected classes and examine all facets of the requirements and subtle nuances of Fair Housing Laws.
-Emphasis is on the complex areas of Accommodation and Modification, Disabilities-Permanent & Temporary, Tenant Retaliation, and Dealing with Complaints.
-We address all the areas that these issues can impact and the repercussions of not knowing what to do and/or how to do it.
-We also deal with Risk Analysis and how to evaluate your risks when handling these issues.
+Emphasis is on the complex areas of Accommodation and Modification, Disabilities (permanent and temporary), Tenant Retaliation, and Responding To Complaints, and Risk Management.

-We discuss and explore what can happen if a Fair Housing complaint is filed against you and what your liabilities could be as well as what to do if you receive a notice from the CCRD (Colorado Civil Rights Division) or HUD.
+- What can happen if a Fair Housing complaint is filed against you and what your liabilities could be as well as what to do if you receive a notice from the CCRD (Colorado Civil Rights Division) or HUD

-The area of Advanced Fair Housing is far more complex and nuanced than learning Basic Fair Housing, the protected classes and the intent of the law.
-Participants should have attended a Basic Fair Housing Class or have extensive practical knowledge and experience in Basic Fair Housing prior to enrolling in this class.
+Participants should have attended a Basic Fair Housing Class or have extensive practical knowledge and experience with Fair Housing laws prior to enrolling in this class.